 The Bristol BD-16 was created to bring the traditional sound of the mountains and quality guitar construction to even the most budget-conscious player at any level.
 Why burn holes in your pocket when you can have quality for less?

 Using the finest spruce and mahogany, tone woods carefully handcrafted by skilled artisans with years of experience to create this wonderful masterpiece.
 The vintage designed forward-x top bracing is lightweight but strong enough to ensure great carrying power and resonance.

 Added by the slim mahogany neck features a fully adjustable truss rod to guarantee perfect alignment at all times and voila! – A light and sturdy guitar that will not break a bank.

-Do not let th affordable price of this guitar fool you into thinking that this is of low quality.
-Boasting a fingerboard made from rosewood, a select spruce top, a 14-degree headstock that gives you more pressure at the nut and finishes available in ebony, natural and vintage sunburst, this guitar is surely more that what you are paying for.
+Do not let the affordable price of this guitar fool you into thinking that this is of low quality.
+Boasting a fingerboard made from rosewood, a select spruce top, a 14-degree headstock that gives you more pressure at the nut and finishes available in ebony, natural and vintage sunburst, the Epiphone DR-100 is surely more that what you are paying for.